tanthehack/re-code-report/report.typ

 #par([
     \

-    // These people are brain-dead. bro! man started spewing algorithms talking about central neural networks, IM USING A FUCKING OPEN SOURCE LLM JEEZ, not building one
-    // > Dada is a tiny man inside and out, he has Napoleon syndrome

     === Codacy

     \
-    While numerous SCA tools exist, Codacy offers a user-friendly and comprehensive solution specifically designed to streamline the code review process [3].
+    While numerous SCA tools exist, Codacy offers a user-friendly and comprehensive solution specifically designed to streamline the code review process.

 \
 One of Codacy's key strengths lies in its ease of use.
 The platform boasts a user-friendly interface that simplifies integration with popular development workflows and version control systems @codacy.
 This allows developers to seamlessly incorporate SCA into their existing development routine, minimizing disruption and promoting continuous code improvement.
 Furthermore, Codacy offers analysis for a broad range of programming languages, making it a versatile tool for teams working on diverse projects @codacy.